Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Ray tracing

-\textit{Grid-to-ray interpolation:} The squared slowness map is updated on the grid points, so for implementing algorithm \ref{alg:ray_tracing}, it must be interpolated onto the rays' sampled points.
-Here, the grid-to-ray interpolation was performed using a B-spline interpolation, which provides continuous values for $\nabla k$ and $\nabla^2 k$ at any arbitrary (offgrid) point.
-(For further details, see \cite{Javaherian2}.)
+\textit{Grid-to-ray interpolation:} The squared slowness map is defined on grid points.
+To implement Algorithm \ref{alg:ray_tracing}, this map must be interpolated onto the sampled points along the rays.
+In this study, grid-to-ray interpolation is performed using B-spline interpolation, which provides smooth and continuous values for both $\nabla k$ and $\nabla^2 k$ at any arbitrary (off-grid) point.
+For further details, refer to \cite{Javaherian2}.

-\textit{Ray-to-grid interpolation:} The parameters of the Green's function on the grid points are computed by interpolation from the linked rays onto the grid points using a trilinear interpolation \cite{Javaherian2}.
+\textit{Ray-to-grid interpolation:} The parameters of the Green's function at grid points are computed by interpolating data from the linked rays back onto the grid.
+This is achieved using trilinear interpolation, as detailed in \cite{Javaherian2}.

-\section{Ray coordinates}
+\section{Ray Coordinates}

-This section describes how the Green's function included in the residual \eqref{eq:residual} and its reciprocal variants included in the backprojection operator \eqref{eq:sound_speed_update2} are approximated and discretised along the linked rays.
-(See Eq. \eqref{eq:sound_speed_update}.)
-The formulae will be derived for $g(\omega,r,e)$ and $g_{\dagger}(\omega,\bx,e)$, but the formulae derived for the latter can also be applied on $g_{\dagger}(\omega,\bx,r)$ after interchanging $e$ and $r$.
-In general, for the 2D case, rays are defined using two coordinates: one specifying the initial direction (angle) of the ray and another a monotonic parameter along the ray \cite{Cerveny2001}.
-Here, the ray parameters are chosen the initial angle, $\theta$, and the arc length, $s$.
+This section describes how the Green's function in the residual defined by Eq.~\eqref{eq:residual} and its reciprocal variants in the backprojection operator \eqref{eq:sound_speed_update2} are approximated and discretized along linked rays to compute the update direction \eqref{eq:sound_speed_update} for each linearized frequency subproblem.
+The derivations will focus on $g(\omega, r, e)$ and $g_{\dagger}(\omega, \bx, e)$; however, the formulae for $g_{\dagger}(\omega, \bx, e)$ can be similarly applied to $g_{\dagger}(\omega, \bx, r)$ by interchanging $e$ and $r$.
+In general, for the 2D case, rays are parameterized using two coordinates: one specifying the initial direction (angle) of the ray and another representing a monotonic parameter along the ray \cite{Cerveny2001}.
+Here, the ray parameters are chosen as the initial angle, $\gamma_0$, and the arc length, $s$.